-- 1. Owner and dealer representative must complete and return the Customer Performance Checkout within 10 days from delivery of the Basecamp, - 2.
-Notify Airstream or one of its authorized, independent dealers of any claimed defect within the warranty period or 10 days thereafter, - 3.
-Provide notification of a defect within 10 days of discovery of that defect, and - 4.
-Promptly return the Basecamp to an authorized Airstream dealer or Airstream for repairs.
+- Owner and dealer representative must complete and return the Customer Performance Checkout within 10 days from delivery of the trailer, - Notify Airstream or one of its authorized, independent dealers of any claimed defect within the warranty period or 10 days thereafter, - Provide notification of a defect within 10 days of discovery of that defect, and - 4.
+Promptly return the travel trailer to an authorized Airstream dealer or Airstream for repairs.